vaastav/CS416-Tanks/PROPOSAL.md

 # Introduction

 Video games have become an important aspect of people's lives as they provide an escape from reality.
 Recently, a new genre of video games, battle royale, has become increasingly popular.
 Video games of this genre are effectively last-man standing games – the last surviving player wins.
 These games typically involve altercations between players and heavy interaction with the game map.
-Such features place a lot of demands on maintaining the game state, such as ensuring the consistency of the world as it is modified and making sure that eliminated players are unable to further modify, but may view, the game state.
+Such features place a lot of demands on maintaining the game state, such as ensuring the consistency of the world as it is modified and making sure that eliminated players are unable to further alter, but may view, the game state.
 In addition, as with any network game, there must be very low latency.

 We are interested in building a distributed 2D game of the battle royale genre for our term project.
 Players will move, aim, and fire, within a shared, fixed-size map; the last player standing wins.
 We feel that this concept is interesting as it introduces real-time constraints into our distributed system.
 As mentioned above, such a game requires low latency.
 Whereas the blockchain, for example, could afford to take ten minutes to confirm transactions, players will expect near-instantaneous interaction.
 Moreover, we intend for our game to store a great deal of distributed state.